-Many of our students come to law school because they care about social justice and they see the study of law as a foundation for making a difference.
+"Many of our students come to law school because they care about social justice and they see the study of law as a foundation for making a difference.
 At ANU, we recognise, celebrate and foster this motivation.
-Our clinical and internship courses give students the opportunity to put their legal learning into action, experience the positive potential of law and develop highly sought-after, real-world legal skills.
+Our clinical and internship courses give students the opportunity to put their legal learning into action, experience the positive potential of law and develop highly sought-after, real-world legal skills."

-Anthony Hopkins is an Associate Professor at the ANU College of Law and Special Magistrate of the ACT Magistrates Court.
+Anthony Hopkins is an Associate Professor at the ANU College of Law, Acting Judge of the ACT Supreme Court and Special Magistrate of the ACT Magistrates Court.
 Dr Hopkins began his career as a criminal defence lawyer in Alice Springs at the Central Australian Aboriginal Legal Aid Service.
 He was called to the Bar in 2010 and continues to practise as a barrister with a focus on sentencing and appellate criminal cases.